-Distribution of population coverage by health (as of Jan 2013, NHI:National Health Insurance, HCSOO: Health Care System for the Old-old, JHIA: Japan Health Insurance Association, HIS: Health Insurnace societies, MAA: Mutual Aid Associaiton) Livelihood ance MAA 7.1%municip NHI HIS 27.3% 22.99 mmunity based based.
-HCSOO JHIA 27.1%
+Distribution of population coverage by health insurance

+(as of Jan 2013, NHI:National Health Insurance, HCSOO: Health Care System for the Old-old, JHIA: Japan Health Insurance Association, HIS: Health Insurnace societies, MAA: Mutual Aid Associaiton)

-The system consists of two major pillars: The employees' health insurance (EHI) that covers employed working population and their dependent family members and The National Health Insurance (NHI) that covers non-employed population.
+Health Insurance (NHI) that covers non-employed population.
 The EHI is further divided into Health Insurance Societies (HIS) that are established in major corporations and Japan Health Insurance Association (JHIA) that covers employees and medium to small sized corporations.
 For civil servants, Mutual Aid Association (MAA) provides coverage equivalent to HISs.
 The NHI is further divided into municipal governments and NHI societies that are established by some occupational association such as doctors, dentists, lawyers and self-employed construction workers.